longuyen10119/bigDataAssignment/README.md

 * geopy: conda install -c conda-forge geopy

 ### Notes
-* There are a few interative plots in the notebook, the cells need to be run for the interactive plots to show
+* There are a few interative plots in the notebook, the cells need to be run for the interactive plots to show.
+* Interactive plots are important for Data Analysis and takes up less space in the notebook file.
+So please download the notebook file and run it if you'd like to have a better look.
 * You might not be able to install libraries and set environment paths, so PLEASE DO NOT RUN THE MAP AND IMPORT MAP CELLS